Writing a winning prospectus isn’t about presenting your financial crystal ball to investors. It’s not always about the numbers.

 - demonstrate you know how to make money within the framework of your business model, and discuss the sales cycle and product/service distribution strategy.

 In your capital-raising prospectus, it is important to go so far as to discuss factors that could negatively impact your business and how the company has plans to address these factors.
 Presenting a well-rounded viewpoint begins to decrease investor objections and increase your chance of getting funded early.
+Likewise, demonstrating the depth of investment and commitment to the business by the founder(s) provides would-be investors a comfort level to proceed or to walk away.

-In the next post, I will dive deeper into content and positioning, providing examples from the prospectus I wrote.
-In the meantime, please feel free to add comments and reach out if you have any specific questions.
+Please feel free to add comments and reach out if you have any specific questions.